BurgerZ/weather_m8_legal/privacy-policy.md

 ### Information We Collect

-- We do **not** collect any information that can identify you personally, including location, IP address, or other personal identifiers.
+- We do **not** collect any kind of information, and we don't store any user data beyond what is absolutely necessary, such as settings you have selected in the app.

 ### Third-Party Services